Religious extremism blamed for attempted murder of popular radio host

 Business owner Jaspal Singh, 41, pleaded guilty to attempted murder - an incident that prosecutors said was sparked by "religious sectarian fervour".

-Harnek Singh - a DJ at Radio Virsa, which discusses religious and cultural issues in the Auckland Sikh community - was stabbed in his Wattle Downs driveway on December 23, 2020.
+Harnek Singh - a DJ at Radio Virsa, which discusses religious and cultural issues in the Auckland Sikh community - was stabbed in his Wattle Downs driveway on the night of December 23, 2020, after a group of alleged attackers followed him home from temple.

-The defendant had wielded a combination knuckle duster and knife during the attack but dropped it, leaving his DNA at the scene, prosecutors said today during the sentencing hearing in the High Court at Auckland.
+The defendant had wielded a combination knuckle duster and knife during the attack but dropped it after he was accidentally cut, leaving his DNA at the scene, prosecutors said today during the sentencing hearing in the High Court at Auckland.

 Defence counsel Ron Mansfield, QC, pointed out that it was religion that had given his client a stable life after dalliances with crime when he was younger.

-"It was his faith that provided for his rehabilitation," Mansfield told Justice Geoffrey Venning, adding that it also helped his client start a family and his own business, which then led to "selfless community work".
+"It was his faith that provided for his rehabilitation," Mansfield told Justice Geoffrey Venning, adding that it also helped his client serve as a caring husband and father and helped give him the resilience to start his own business, which then led to "selfless community work".

 "But sadly, it was the manipulation of that same faith...that led his involvement in this very serious offending.
 He now accepts it wasn't right and it cannot be justified."

-Harnek Singh, who was 53 when he was attacked, underwent multiple surgeries as a result of the attack and still suffers from scarring and ailments to this day, the judge noted.
-His family felt it necessary to move from their home.
+Harnek Singh, who was 53 when he was attacked, underwent multiple surgeries as a result of his wounds and still suffers from scarring and ailments to this day, the judge noted.
+His family felt it necessary to move from their home after the attack and continues to fear for their lives, he noted.

+After Harnek Singh's ute was rammed that night, he locked the doors of his vehicle and started honking his horn in a bid for help, but the attackers broke the driver's side window, authorities have alleged.
+Crown prosecutor Luke Radich said the victim survived the violent attack only due to two "strokes of luck".

+Had the defendant not accidentally dropped his weapon and had officers not arrived on scene so soon - due in part to the honking - to apply first aid and a tourniquet, the defendant likely would be facing a murder charge, Radich said.

 "I accept you were not the ringleader or the mastermind behind the plan," Venning said.